rx-72/Does-food-healthiness-factor-into-Recipe-Ratings/README.md

 We'll look at graphs for our newly created nutrition columns and our average ratings' column.

+###### Average ratings graph
 Firstly, make note that the range of values for the average ratings' column is 0-5 which is a very small range.
 Hence I found it appropiate to use a box and whisker plot to demonstrate the distribution of the data.
 The result is below:

+<iframe src="fig_average.html" width=800 height=600 frameBorder=0></iframe>

+Looking at it carefully, we can clearly see some interesting behavior here.
+The biggest interest is that the maximum, upper quartile and median is all on the same value of 5.
+Our lower quartile is still quite high at 4 and an approximate minimum at around 2.43 and a large amount of listed outlier minimums on the left side of the box and whisker plot, ranging from 2.3 to 0.
+To me, this distribution seems to be telling us that a lot of our average ratings for this data seems to be quite high, in fact we might be having a very large amount of data that has is around the score 5 in fact (hence the median, upperquartile, and max all being 5).
+Even disregarding the 5 values, a lot of the data seems to still be shifted upwards, where 4 is the first quartile which is still quite a bit higher than expected.

+###### Nutrition variables graph
+The distribution of nutrients variables are all much more spread out then what we have on the average ratings.
+For example, while the average ratings ranged from 0 - 5.0 the column on the nutrition variable called protein ranges from a minimum of 0 to a max of 4356!
+(PDV).
+So a box and whisker isn't going to be ideal in plotting a distribution of the values here so instead we'll use something larger, a histogram.

+We still run into some value issues however, namedly we have a lot of bins with low counts that will reach out to the maximum!
+For example, consider this histogram on the calories column:

+<iframe src="fig_calories.html" width=800 height=600 frameBorder=0></iframe>

+We have ALOT of bins and most of them aren't representative of the larger population (Which is near the start at 0).
+So we'll have to set reduce our value ranges for x using the "x_range":

+<iframe src="fig_calories_reduced.html" width=800 height=600 frameBorder=0></iframe>

+Much better, we now see a more clearly distribution goes up early before starting to skew right as calories increase to their maximum.
+We also begin starting to see small difference changes as the counts reduce around the 1000 calories mark.

+We end up using this process for all of the nutrition variables since all of them have some very large ranges and counts for said values in each range.
+The determined x_range varies between each variable but the general premise I used was that I removed the values that had the top 200 numerical values of that variable. (so in the instant of calories, setting the x_range max to 5000 reduced around 200 values that had more than 5000 calories.
+In fact, calories' max went up to 10,000).